Survey: Facebook-Created Cryptocurrency Would Bring in New Investors, Increase Marketplace Usage

-Unfortunately, there have been a number of scams connected to investing in bitcoin or other virtual currencies.
-Sometimes, there are fake exchanges that are looking to sell you bitcoin via PayPal.
+There have been a number of scams associated with Bitcoin and other virtual currencies.
+Sometimes, there are fake exchanges that are looking to sell you Bitcoin via PayPal.
 Other times, there are fake buyers or scammers that will steal your virtual currency by sending you emails or fake advertisements.

 Alternatives to Investing in Virtual Currency

-Or, you could think outside-the-box and invest in something like an additional property in the hopes of flipping it down the line for a profit.
+You could also think outside the box and invest in something like an additional property in the hopes of flipping it down the line for a profit.
 If you are already a homeowner, you could possibly use a home equity loan or line of credit for an investment or rental property.